colab-coop/colab-coop/src/blog/markdown/with-coLab-made-software-REFM-finds-long-term-partner.md

 readfullarticle: with-coLab-made-software-REFM-finds-long-term-partner
 ---

-# NEWS: With CoLab Made Software REFM Finds Long-term Partner
+# NEWS / With CoLab Made Software REFM Finds Long-term Partner

 Our partner Real Estate Financial Modeling (REFM) has entered into a long-term software license agreement with Realtors Property Resource® (RPR®), an online property database available exclusively to members of the National Association of REALTORS®, one of the largest trade organization in the U.S.